 I oversee all engineering recruitment & outreach efforts.
 I also implement recruitment strategies for the CoE.
-I works alongside the Office of Financial Aid & WSU Foundation to award all engineering scholarships.
-In addition, I serves=as the Assistant Affliate Director for Project Lead The Way at the WSU College of Engineering
+I work alongside the Office of Financial Aid & WSU Foundation to award all engineering scholarships.
+In addition, I serve as the Assistant Affliate Director for Project Lead The Way at the WSU College of Engineering

 Favorite thing about Wichita State: My favorite thing about Wichita State is our experience-based and work based learning experiences that you can receive as an undergraduate student through the cooperative education office.
 When I was a student, I was able to intern at two different organizations where found my passion for recruiting students to higher education.

 Favorite thing about College of Engineering: The Engineer of 2020 program.
 I love that the CoE is stepping up and graduating engineers who are work-force ready.

 Best thing about being a shocker: The best thing about being a shocker is the connections you receive, as a student you are connected to numerous alumni in your area of study who want nothing more than to help you succeed.
 The faculty and staff at Wichita State are second to none, they want the best for you and are willing to help you achieve your dreams.